 Can you get addicted to Albuterol?

-If you are taking Albuterol to get quick relief from your asthma problem or chronic obstructive pulmonary disease then you might also be wondering whether you will get addicted to it or not.
+Suppose you are taking Albuterol to get quick relief from your asthma problem or chronic obstructive pulmonary disease.
+In that case, you might also be wondering whether you will get addicted to it or not.
 The answer is no, but it is possible to:

 All these things might make you suffer from other kinds of problems.

-It is important for you to know that people suffering from asthma condition often use two types of inhalers in order to treat their condition:
+You need to know that people suffering from asthma condition often use two types of inhalers to treat their condition:

 Maintenance or long-term control medicines

-These medicines are taken regularly to manage the symptoms of asthma and avoid asthma attacks effectively.
+These medicines are taken regularly to effectively manage asthma symptoms and avoid asthma attacks.

 Rescue or quick-relief medicines